rexzhang/tree-struct-config/README.rst

     :target: https://pypi.org/project/TreeStructConfig/

-A Tree Struct Configuration module for python, support dump to/from JSON/TOML(todo).
+A Tree Struct Configuration module for python, support dump to/from JSON and TOML.

 Install